aws-samples/baseline-environment-on-aws/doc/HowTo.md

 ## Accessing context in application

-Context specified in cdk.json or cdk.context.json is accessed as follows in CDK code (bin/\*.ts).
+Context specified in cdk.json is accessed as follows in CDK code (bin/\*.ts).

 ```ts
 const envKey = app.node.tryGetContext('environment');